 The theft of a vehicle is an offense that can stay on your record for a lifetime.
 Once you get a conviction, it stays with you.
 Any future employer can find out about your criminal history.
 And your prospective landlords might turn you down for being a felon.
 Your actions could affect your life forever.

 With so much at stake, it’s important that you take action and fight your motor vehicle theft charges.
 Whether you face charges of possession or grand theft, you should contact a lawyer for help.
 There are several defenses that she may be able to use to get you a better outcome for your case.
 In some cases, a judge may even dismiss the case.
-With an experienced vehicle theft lawyer, you have better odds of getting a good result.
-Call Providence Rhode Island Vehicle Theft Attorney Chad F Bank today.
+With an stolen car defense lawyer, you have better odds of getting a good result.